Piping Trades

 The industry and program environment require individuals to:

-- Be reliable, punctual, and regularly attend.
+- Be reliable, punctual, and regularly attend work.

 - Have the strength, dexterity, balance and stamina required to work in or on equipment.